josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐓_איז_נישט_קיין_קליינע_זאַך/README.md

 - protect themselves,
 - and somehow protect human life.

-Some may also be carrying grief, fear, trauma, shame, anger, or exhaustion.

-So the immediate request is not only technical.

-It is human.

 Before they can help others understand AI well, some may need help stepping back from the mental space where every problem becomes an optimisation problem, every human being becomes a variable, every risk becomes a liability, and every decision becomes a defensive calculation.

 They may need help asking slower questions: